Zbyteio/zbyte/docs/index.md

 function setPublicCapability(bytes4 functionSig, bool enabled) public
 ```

+Sets the public access status of a capability.

 ### setRoleCapability

 ```solidity
 function setRoleCapability(uint8 role, bytes4 functionSig, bool enabled) public
 ```

+Sets the access status of a capability for a specific role.

 ### setUserRole